FionaMcNair/AIForTheArts/README.md

 - Get comfortable using GitHub Codespaces and Jupyter Notebooks
 - Understand fundamental Python programming concepts
 - Use Microsoft Copilot to assist with coding and problem-solving
-- Explore basic machine learning concepts and workflows
+- Explore machine learning concepts and workflows
 - Present technical work in an accessible way for arts & humanities audiences

 ## Contents

-- `coding_exercises.ipynb` – Practice with basic Python concepts and Copilot
+- `coding_exercises.ipynb` – Practice notebook using Copilot for basic Python and learning prompts
-- `sklearn_datasets.ipynb` - Practice with Sklearn Datasets and structuring these using Panda
+- `sklearn_datasets.ipynb` - Exploration of Scikit-Learn datasets with Pandas and visualisation
-- `creative_llm_idea.ipynb` – Creative application design using a large language model
+- `creative_llm_idea.ipynb` – A design concept for a wellbeing-focused planner using a large language model (LLM)